OpenZeppelin/rust-contracts-stylus/lib/e2e/README.md

-# E2E Grip - End-to-end Testing for Stylus
+# End-to-end Testing for Stylus

 This end-to-end testing crate allows to create users, deploy contracts and test all necessary scenarios you will probably need.
 This crate coupled with